medelman17/tn-justice-bus/docs/README.md

    - Examine the source code in `/src/sw-custom.ts` and `/src/lib/offline-utils.ts`

 2. For notification functionality:

    - Read the [Knock Implementation Guide](./knock-implementation-guide.md) for implementation details
    - Examine the source code in `/src/lib/knock.ts` and notification-related API routes

+3. For client intake system:
+   - Review the [Mastra Implementation Guide](./mastra-implementation-guide.md) for the AI-powered intake approach
+   - Once implemented, examine the code in `/src/app/intake` and related components

 ## Contributing to Documentation